FlorianGrossmann/FlorianGrossmann.github.io/_pages/research.md

 Coastal Restoration
 ------
 While the above work is focused on understanding physical processes in the nearshore zone, my [work on coastal restoration](https://rest-coast.eu/) uses the physical understanding to improve coastal management strategies.
-In particular, I am interested which physical conditions make coastal ecosystems (such as salt marshes) thrive, and how to generate those conditions with engineering interventions.
+In particular, I am interested which physical conditions make coastal ecosystems, such as salt marshes, thrive, and how to generate those conditions with engineering interventions.
 Apart from solving the technical side of these issues, it also brought me in contact with local stakeholders, discussing their needs during science outreach activities.

 Photo from Ebro Delta (maybe climate hut?)